Allen-John-Manoj/Deployment-Repo/README.md

 # Deployment-Repo
 This repo contains `.py` files for deployment.
-Is this the rewl life?
+Is this the real life?
 Is this just fantasy?